nazar/charbit/source/_posts/mvp-for-stakeholders-project-managers-and-architects.md

 1. As much of the theoretical work should be done before software development begins.
 Think of the software development process as a run-away train; once the development process starts any deviations from course are time consuming and costly.

-1. Stay on target.
-The temptation to add features must be kept in check, especially if the development process is moving faster/better than anticipated.
+1. Stay.
+On.
+Target.
+Strong is the temptation to add features; this must be kept in check, especially if the development process is moving faster/better than anticipated.
  Although initial development is fast paced, this slows down towards the end, and especially in the last 90% of the development cycle, also known as the [Ninety-ninety rule](http://en.wikipedia.org/wiki/Ninety-ninety_rule).
 This is real and must be accounted and budgeted for.